Fermenting Peppers Made Simple

 - Grind in food processor.

-- Mix 3 tablespoons salt per quart of peppers.
+- Mix the salt with the peppers.
 Mix well.
-The salt will draw water out of the peppers and they will ferment in their own juices.
-Alternately, you can mix 1 quart of unchlorinated water with 3 tablespoons of sea salt, per quart.
+The salt will draw water out of the peppers, and they will ferment in their own juices.

 - Sterilize jars.
-Pack in jars with peppers, pushing down contents to remove air.
-Leave 2 inches headspace.
+Pack the peppers into the jars, pushing down contents to remove air.
+Leave 1-inch headspace.

-- If using the brine method, cover peppers in jars with the water and salt mixture to cover.
-It is important the the peppers stay below the surface of the brine.
+- Cover the peppers in the jars with the water and salt mixture.
+It is important that the peppers stay below the surface of the brine.
+Weigh them down with fermenting weights.

-- Ferment in cool place for 1 to 4 months, up to years.
-For the first 2-3 weeks, burp jars daily, thereafter burp once per week.
+- Ferment in a cool place for 1 to 4 months, up to years.
+For the first 2-3 weeks, burp jars daily; thereafter, burp once per week or use a fermenting lid.

 - Use fermented peppers for making hot sauce.